-Students present their research reports on global warming, along with any other associated products (models, diagrams, Web-pages, etc.) to the rest of the class and school.
+Following the previous lessons, a special severe weather awareness day is planned where students present their research reports, along with their action plan and any other associated products (models, Web-pages, etc.) to the rest of the class/school.

-- Prepare global warming materials for a group presentation.
+- Prepare severe weather pattern materials for a group presentation.

-- Collaborate on the presentation of their global warming reports to the school or class.
+- Collaborate on the presentation of their severe weather pattern reports to the school or class.

 - Convert their printed reports into HTML for publication on the Web (Optional).